rubensworks/article-eswc2020-costmodelldf/content/introduction.md

 to explore the range of Web query interfaces that exist between SPARQL endpoints and data dumps, and measure trade-offs such as the distribution of query execution load between clients and servers.

 Several approaches have emerged following this framework such as [Triple Pattern Fragments (TPF)](cite:cites verborgh_jws_2016) and [Bindings-Restricted TPF (brTPF)](cite:cites brTPF), [SaGe](cite:cites minier2019sage) and [smart-KG](cite:cites smartKG), each offering their own trade-offs.
 For instance, TPF and brTPF increase server availability at the cost of increased network load.
-SaGe enhances average query performance at the cost of increased server load for concurrent complex queries.
-Smart-KG increases server availability at the cost of higher client effort.
+SaGe enhances average query performance at the cost of increased server load for concurrent complex queries. smart-KG increases server availability at the cost of higher client effort.

 Research shows that no single optimal approach exists, but they all have their advantages and disadvantages.